pkseeg/personal-website/content/authors/admin/_index.md

   url: https://web.cs.dartmouth.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Parker is a CS grad student at Dartmouth College researching ML and NLP
+bio: cs phd student at Dartmouth College researching ML and NLP

 # Interests to show in About widget
 interests: